 In the era when space for living a healthy life is so scarce that the government couldn’t provide a quality educational environment for the young generation, Evelyn Grace Academy by Zaha Hadid Architects in Brixton, London has set a new example of futuristic compact school within a tight site.
 Based on the concept, “the power of education to transform lives”, the sensitive design approaches merge the structure with the surrounding residential area which has a rich historical background.
 A cluster of four similar sports schools, which function under individual head teachers, is accompanied into a site of 10,000 square meters, comprising a built area of 10,745 square meters.
 The schools jointly house 1200 pupils.

 A saltire plan in the central axis is the main structure of the cluster.
-A 100-meter bright red sprint track of as troturf pitch lies between the two entrance gates from the main road, separating the two school buildings.
+A 100-meter bright red sprint track of astroturf pitch lies between the two entrance gates from the main road, separating the two school buildings.
 The form itself presents the dynamic expression of running through the track by its dramatically inclined walls and its strategic use of glasses.
-The separate functionality of the schools, yet encountering with each other through the shared outdoor spaces, facilitates the lifestyle within the building.
+The separate functions of the schools, yet encountering with each other through the shared outdoor spaces, facilitate the lifestyle of the building.

 A finely detailed stair leads to the upper stories which offer podium roof for the double height spaces.
 A bridge at the 50-meter point of the track works as a junction of the buildings.
 Terraces are designed and defined for specific year groups, some of them offer enough privacy.
 This way architecture is engaged as a tool to treat young students like adults and to teach them the ways of matured attitude.
 Pupils of the schools come from different chaotic environments and the exposure to this high level of the architectural order provides them a sense of relief.